mynaphotomynaphoto

 Resolution—300dpi+ preferred

-Important: The 4:3 aspect ratio is identical.
-So one source photo can serve both paper and digital submissions.
+The 4:3 aspect ratio is identical, so one source photo can serve both paper and digital submissions.

 Why Web Resume Photos Commonly Fail